-- Rosehip oil is a natural treatment for acne that’s available as an over-the-counter topical treatment and in supplement form.
+- Rosehip oil is a natural treatment for acne and is available in both topical and supplement form

-- Because it’s high in vitamin A, vitamin C, linoleic acid and essential fatty acids, rosehip oil helps to fight inflammation and hyperpigmentation.
+- It is high in vitamins A and C, linoleic acid and essential fatty acids to fight inflammation and reduce hyperpigmentation

-- Rosehip oil is generally safe and has few side effects when used in topical form.
+- This oil is generally safe and has few side effects when used in topical form.

 Rosehip oil is a natural extract from the seeds of the rosehip fruit.
 The fruit is the part of a rose that remains after the petals have fallen off.
-Many rose species produce hips, whose oil is a popular natural skin care remedy and can be used to treat acne.
+Rosehip oil for acne is a popular natural skin care remedy due to the abundance of vitamins, antioxidants and essential fatty acids.

 Does Rosehip Oil Treat Acne?

-Rosehip oil is nourishing and moisturizing to the skin, and it can help treat acne.
-It’s available over-the-counter as a topical treatment and an oral dietary supplement.
+It not only nourishes and moisturizes skin, but soothes inflammation.
+It’s available over the counter (OTC) as a topical treatment and an oral dietary supplement.

-It’s possible that people with noninflammatory acne may also experience benefits from rosehip oil.
-It contains linoleic acid, which works alongside vitamin A to help control the natural production of oil, or sebum.
+Those with noninflammatory acne can also benefit from rosehip oil.
+It contains linoleic acid, which works alongside vitamin A to help control the natural production of sebum.
 When sebum production is regulated, whiteheads and blackheads are less likely to form.

 Rosehip oil for cystic acne

-Because rosehip oil reduces inflammation, it may be beneficial against cystic acne to some degree.
-However, it probably isn’t strong enough to treat cysts on its own.
-Most likely, it may help as part of a combination of treatments.
+Because rosehip oil reduces inflammation, it can be beneficial against cystic acne but it isn’t strong enough to treat cysts on its own.
+However, it can be part of a combination of treatments.

-Cystic acne can be a severe condition, and most of the time, over-the-counter (OTC) treatments can’t address it on their own.
-If you have severe cystic acne, your dermatologist will probably prescribe stronger medication to address your symptoms.
+Cystic acne can be a severe condition, and for the most part OTC treatments aren’t adequate to address it on their own.
+If you fall within this category, your dermatologist will likely prescribe stronger medications to address your symptoms.

 Rosehip oil for hormonal acne

 Hormonal acne can present as a combination of inflammatory and noninflammatory acne.
 Hormonal imbalance can cause a range of mild to severe symptoms such as:

 Rosehip oil may alleviate the symptoms of hormonal acne, particularly symptoms related to inflammation.
-Because this type of acne isn’t caused by external factors, rosehip oil probably won’t prevent further breakouts and symptoms.
+However, because this type of acne is caused by internal factors, rosehip oil is powerless in preventing further breakouts and symptoms.
 Hormonal imbalances should be addressed by a doctor.

 Rosehip oil for fungal acne